 We need help paying for the new server!
-If you'd like to lend a hand, toss a few bucks our way via PayPal:
+If you'd like to lend a hand, toss a few bucks our way:

-This website is still a work in progress.
-We want to evolve to best meet the needs and desires of the foraging community, so write us at [email protected].
-We would love to hear from you!
+This website is a work in progress, evolving to best meet the needs and desires of foragers around the world.
+Write us at [email protected], we would love to hear from you!

 About the Site

 Falling Fruit is a celebration of the overlooked culinary bounty of our city streets.
 By quantifying this resource on a map, we hope to facilitate intimate connections between people, food, and the natural organisms growing in our neighborhoods.
 Not just a free lunch!
 Foraging in the 21st century is an opportunity for urban exploration, to fight the scourge of stained sidewalks, and to reconnect with the botanical origins of food.